HACC2018/ohia.ai/machine_learning/README.md

   --training_type INTEGER  Integer encoding: 0=fine-tune, 1=pretrain, 2=load pretrained then fine-tune.
   --seed INTEGER           Random seed.
   --batch_size INTEGER     Number of observations needed before updating weights.
-  --augmentation TEXT      Boolean flag.
-If true then perform data augmentation.
+  --augmentation TEXT      If true then perform data augmentation.
   --gpu INTEGER            Which gpu to use.
   --n_thread INTEGER       Number of threads to use.
-  --save_model TEXT        Boolean flag.
-If true then save the model in a tfjs format.
+  --save_model TEXT        If true then save the model in a tfjs format.
   --help                   Show this message and exit.
 ```

 Our training was performed on two NVIDIA GeForce GTX 1080 Ti GPUs.
 You can specify which gpu to use using the `--gpu` parameter.
 Because of the large size of the data, we created a generator to stream data in batches onto the GPU in parallel.
 The `--n_thread` determines the number of CPU cores to use in the generator.
-The `--batch_size` parameter determines the size of the batch, we used 32.
+The `--batch_size` parameter determines the size of the batch, we used a batch size of 32.

 ### Data Augmentation